Home | Stories and Essays

 to make sure she didn't have a hard life anymore.
 Most of all, I wanted her

-understood each other only too well.
-She sometimes told me about her life on a
+other only too well.
+She sometimes told me about her life on a Chihuahua ranch

-one could burden another human being with, as if there had existed some type of
+another human being with, as if there had existed some type of pain still just

-pain still just too vivid to explain, too personal to say to someone you loved.
+too vivid to explain, too personal to say to someone you loved.
+So the stories

-So the stories she told me were always haunted with the fearsome of the unsaid,
+she told me were always haunted with the fearsome of the unsaid, with what

-with what lurked so nearby at every turn that you could sense how lucky she
+lurked so nearby at every turn that you could sense how lucky she felt to have

-felt to have survived her ordeals.
-Maybe she thought that this history would
+survived her ordeals.
+Maybe she thought that this history would expose her as

-expose her as something less than human if she told me how bad it had been.
+something less than human if she told me how bad it had been.
+Maybe she thought

-she didn't want to reveal how others could be so cruel and treat each other
+want to reveal how others could be so cruel and treat each other like animals,

 This was what I